 After updating your graphics driver, restart your computer and check if the crash with Spellbreak has disappeared.

-If the problem persists, please continue to the next method.
+If the problem persists, simply continue to the next method.

 Fix 4: Disable in-game overlays